AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Copying objects can become cheap even for complex objects by using move semantics.

-For example, let’s look at a simple function template implemented so that the argument is passed by value:
+For example, let's look at a simple function template implemented so that the argument is passed by value:
 ```c++
 template <typename T>